War on terror: Fighting in Kashmir

 In a 'Letter to American People' written by Osama bin Laden in 2002, he stated that one of the reasons he was fighting America is because of its support of India on the Kashmir issue.
 Indian sources claimed that in 2006, al-Qaeda claimed they had established a wing in Kashmir; this worried the Indian government.
 India also argued that al-Qaeda has strong ties with the Kashmir militant groups Lashkar-e-Taiba and Jaish-e-Mohammed in Pakistan.
-While on a visit to Pakistan in January 2010, U.S. Defense Secretary Robert Gates stated that al-Qaeda was seeking to destabilize the region and planning to provoke a nuclear war between India and Pakistan.
+While on a visit to Pakistan in January 2010, US Defense Secretary Robert Gates stated that al-Qaeda was seeking to destabilize the region and planning to provoke a nuclear war between India and Pakistan.

-In September 2009, a U.S. drone strike reportedly killed Ilyas Kashmiri, who was the chief of Harkat-ul-Jihad al-Islami, a Kashmiri militant group associated with al-Qaeda.
+In September 2009, a US drone strike reportedly killed Ilyas Kashmiri, who was the chief of Harkat-ul-Jihad al-Islami, a Kashmiri militant group associated with al-Qaeda.
 Kashmiri was described by Bruce Riedel as a 'prominent' al-Qaeda member, while others described him as the head of military operations for al-Qaeda.
 Waziristan had now become the new battlefield for Kashmiri militants, who were now fighting NATO in support of al-Qaeda.

-On 8 July 2012, Al-Badar Mujahideen, a breakaway faction of Kashmir centric terror group Hizbul Mujahideen, on the conclusion of their two-day Shuhada Conference called for a mobilization of resources for continuation of jihad in Kashmir.
-In June 2021, an air force station in Jammu (in India-administered Kashmir) was attacked by drone.
+On 8 July 2012, Al-Badar Mujahideen, a breakaway faction of the Kashmir-centric terror group Hizbul Mujahideen, on the conclusion of their two-day Shuhada Conference, called for a mobilization of resources for the continuation of jihad in Kashmir.
+In June 2021, an air force station in Jammu (in India-administered Kashmir) was attacked by a drone.
 Investigators were uncertain whether a state or non-state actor initiated the attack.